 15 DIY Home Remedies for Joint Pain

-Instead of popping those pain killers, try these
+Instead of popping those painkillers, try these

 DIY home remedies for your aching joints.